Canon 5D Mark III vs Nikon D3400

-Both the 5D Mark III and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the D3400 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D3400 Manual.
+Further information on the features and operation of the 5D Mark III and D3400 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D3400 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III: